 - developing a financial strategy for the construction period

 - communicating with customers

-State and Local Government stakeholders are encouraged to contact our project manager for more information about Small Business Friendly projects:
+State and Local Government stakeholders are encouraged to contact our project manager for more information about the Small Business Friendly Projects initiative:

 To provide additional support to small businesses impacted by construction works, you can refer them to: